 South Coast Botanic Garden was one of the first to be developed over a former landfill.
 Horticulturists from around the country visit the gardens to study the feasibility of similar projects.

-Most of the gardens best features are near the entrance.
-The further back in the garden the wilder it gets.
-Remember the garden was built over millions of tons of refuse.
+Most of the garden’s best features are near the entrance.
+The further back in the garden, the wilder it gets.
+Remember, the park was built over millions of tons of refuse.

 South Coast Botanic Garden Things To See